How to Start a Video Streaming Business

 Have you been contemplating how to start a video streaming business?
 You’ve come to the right place.
-In 2019, the video market is booming.
-Overall, video streaming is predicted to be worth $70.5 billion by 2021.
-Live streaming is making up the majority of that growth.
-In fact, live streaming can support any type of business.
+In 2023, the video market is booming.

 This blog will provide an introduction to how to start a video streaming business specific to your goals.
 First, we’ll look at a few of the different business models out there.
 Then, we’ll cover key business video functionality and how to access it.